 I created a recipe for the cookbook which is inspired by my love of Japanese ingredients.
 I am a big fan of tofu, especially when it has been deep fried.
 I love the silken junket like filling against a crisp outer coating.
 Plus there is no hiding my love of mushrooms.
 The decision was an easy one to pair two of my favourite ingredients together.
 Here I give you my recipe for Panko Crumbed Tofu & Mixed Mushrooms, I hope you enjoy.

-Panko Crumbed Tofu & Mixed Mushrooms Recipe
+Panko Crumbed Tofu and Mixed Mushrooms

 - 250 grams silken firm tofu